ppommer/angular-spring-app/README.md

 The weather component as well as the weather service are placed into a separate module to enable **lazy-loading**.
-It fetches current weather data of Munich from the [Open Weather API](https://openweathermap.org/api).
+The weather service sends an API request to the Spring backend which validates the authorization field in the HTTP header added by an HTTP interceptor.
-A HTTP interceptor adds an app id to the URL.
-Pipes present the data in the right format.
+After validation, the backend fetches current weather data of Munich from the [Open Weather API](https://openweathermap.org/api).

 Home                                    |  Jokes                                   | Weather
 :--------------------------------------:|:----------------------------------------:|:------------------------------------------: